 Also known by the name of Mozarabic Way, this is a route that runs much of the route old Roman roads, traveled by hundreds of people, from the Celts, Phoenicians, Romans, Arabs and finally Christian pilgrims to Santiago de Compostela.
 Historically it has always gonehand in hand with the famousSilver Route, “road” that linked the south of the peninsula with the lands of the Apostle.
 Once in Zamora, many of them chose to deviate by this variant, avoiding passing through Astorga and accessing the Galician community through the province of Ourense.

-Built in the middle of the fifteenth century by order of the Count of Benavente, it served to defend Puebla de Sanabria from the invaders.
+Built in the middle of the 15th century by order of the Count of Benavente, it was used to defend Puebla de Sanabria from the invaders.

 Castle of Monterrey

 In this castle have lodged the most important noble families of the History of Galicia.
 It has dominated the town of Verín since its origins in the 10th century.

 It was built in the 10th century to originally house a community of hermit monks.
 It is currently in a state of ruin.